[Printable] Spine Surgery Outpatient Checklist

 Being prepared for your surgery is one of the best ways you can guarantee the kind of recovery that you need.

 Our patients experience faster, more efficient recovery times because they have researched and worked with our doctors to prepare themselves and their home environment for post-operative care.
-Ultimately, having a positive attitude towards your surgery and the many benefits that you’ll experience afterwards is key.
+Ultimately, having a positive attitude towards your surgery and the many benefits that you’ll experience afterward is key.

 Feeling well prepared can foster a sense of control over the experience, so if you’re considering surgery to treat your spinal condition, be sure to work with a team who will guide you through the process.